Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: MULTIMODE SQUEEZING MEASUREMENT

 For squeezed vacuum, $ \langle \hat{P}_{\vartheta,l}\rangle=0 $, and the variance\footnote{ In this work, we use the notation $\Dvar$ for the variance of an operator: $\Dvar\hat{X} = \langle\hat{X}^2\rangle-\langle\hat{X}\rangle^2$. } of the generic quadrature operators is given by

 which reduces to

 for the special case written in \Cref{eq:X_op_A,eq:Y_op_A}.

-Generally, \Cref{eq:genPquadvar} implies that the concrete value for $\vartheta$ to reach the maximally squeezed and anti-squeezed quadrature may be shifted away from $\vartheta=\pi$ and $\vartheta=0$, respectively, if $\langle \hat{A}_l \hat{A}_l \rangle$ is complex-valued.
-Generally, the maximum level of squeezing and anti-squeezing is defined as the minimum and maximum of $\Dvar \hat{P}_{\vartheta,l}$, respectively.
+It should be noted that \Cref{eq:genPquadvar} implies that the concrete value for $\vartheta$ to reach the maximally squeezed and anti-squeezed quadrature may be shifted away from $\vartheta=\pi$ and $\vartheta=0$, respectively, if $\langle \hat{A}_l \hat{A}_l \rangle$ is complex-valued.
+Generally, the maximal levels of squeezing and anti-squeezing are defined as the minimum and maximum of $\Dvar \hat{P}_{\vartheta,l}$, respectively.
 These extremal values for the quadrature variance may be written as

 where we have introduced $\vartheta_{\mathrm{min},l}$ and $\vartheta_{\mathrm{max},l}$ as the values for $\vartheta$ that minimize and maximize the quadrature variance, respectively.
 With this, the levels of squeezing ($\Sq$) and anti-squeezing ($\Asq$) in mode $l$ are given by: